Can You Have Sex During Implantation?

 Some women worry that sex during this time can cause miscarriage or harm the developing embryo, but thereโ€™s no evidence of either.
 Itโ€™s also possible to get pregnant without sex, since fertilization can occur when an egg is released and reaches the fallopian tube where sperm waits to meet it.

-Zobacz teลผ: Why Your Girlfriend Never Wants to Have Sex
+Zobacz teลผ: How to Have Vaginal Sex

 A few studies have shown that sexual intercourse around the time of ovulation does slightly improve the chances of conceiving.
 But itโ€™s important to remember that itโ€™s still just a small increase in the odds, and that many women can conceive without any sex at all.
 If youโ€™re trying to conceive and experience abnormal bleeding, talk to your doctor immediately.